Momita19/300-react-questions/README.md

 6. Refs in react?
-      1. Refs are used to directly access or manipulate the dom events,
+      1. Refs are used to access or manipulate the dom events directly,
       2. we should not use refs

 7. functional vs class components